MeirKriheli/dotvim/README.rst

 * vim-plugin-viewdoc_ - Flexible viewer for any documentation
 * tcomment_vim_ - An extensible & universal comment vim-plugin that also
   handles embedded filetypesludovicchabant/vim-lawrencium
+* vim-javascript_ - Vastly improved Javascript indentation and syntax support in Vim.
 * vim-javascript-syntax_ - Enhanced javascript syntax file for Vim
 * javascript-libraries-syntax.vim_  - Syntax for JavaScript libraries
 * vim-unimpaired_ - pairs of handy bracket mappings